jmrphy/media_civil_war/media_civil_war.md

 Data and Method
 ===============

-The first two stages of analysis for the first two observable implications use the replication data from Warren (2014), a panel dataset of country-level variables covering 0 countries over a maximum of 55 years in the period 1945-1999.
-As the variables used in the present analyses follow the original analyses as exactly as possible, for the sake of consistency and comparison, readers may consult the original article for a more detailed discussion of the data.
+The first investigation for H1 uses the replication data from Warren (2014), a panel dataset of country-level variables covering 175 countries over a maximum of 55 years in the period 1945-1999.
+As the variables used in the present analyses follow the original analyses as closely as possible, for the sake of consistency and comparison, readers may consult the original article for a more detailed discussion of the data.
 Briefly, the dependent variable in all analyses is *CIVIL WAR ONSET*, which takes a value of 1 for all country-years in which a civil war begins and zero otherwise.
 Civil wars are defined, following Sambanis [-@Sambanis:2004dv], as any armed challenge to state sovereignty with explicit political objectives, local recruits, and more than 500 deaths in the first year or more than 1,000 deaths within the first three years.
 The main indepdendent variable is *MDI,* which captures overall mass media density, or the total number of newspapers, televisions, and radios per 100 people.
 A battery of control variables which are believed to be associated with civil war onset include the following. *OIL EXPORTER* takes a value of 1 if greater than one-third of a country's total export revenus are from fossil fuels. *DEMOCRACY* is the traditional measure from the well-known Polity IV data set, on a scale from 1-21. *DEMOCRACY\^2* is the square *DEMOCRACY*, to control for the possibility of non-linear effects. *PEACE YEARS* counts the number of years since a previous civil war, and a natural cubic spline of peace years to control for temporal dependence.
 Finally, *GDP PER CAPITA*, *ETHNIC FRACTIONALIZATION*, *RELIGIOUS FRACTIONALIZATION*, and logarithms for *LAND AREA*, *MOUNTAINOUS TERRAIN*, and *POPULATION* complete the main battery of controls dictated by previous research and employed in the original analyses.
 Also following the original analyses,